Hawitta/Mpesa-Paypal-API/README.md

 ---

-# M-Pesa STK Integration with Python and Flask
+# M-Pesa STK and Paypal Integration with Flask

 This repository demonstrates how to integrate M-Pesa STK (Sim Tool Kit) payment functionality using Python and Flask.
 The application allows users to subscribe to different Wi-Fi plans and processes payments through the M-Pesa API.
 It also handles and logs transaction statuses and provides error handling.